andikarachman/RNN-Twitter-Sentiment-Analysis/README.md

 The dataset can be downloaded [here](https://www.kaggle.com/crowdflower/twitter-airline-sentiment).

 In this notebook, our goal is to identify whether a tweet is negative or non-negative (positive or neutral).

+This project is inspired by one of the miniprojects in the Udacity Deep Learning Nanodegree.